rohit3682/farecalculator/README.md

 # Getting Started

+### Running the application
+* Clone the source code either via SSH or HTTPS
+* Goto the folder farecalculator
+* Clean the code build with `./gradlew clean`
+* Build the code build with `./gradlew build`
+* Run the test cases with `./gradlew test`
+* Run the application `./gradlew bootRun`

 ### Route Fares
 The application reads the fares from a flat file "fares" unders resources folder.
 The content of the file is in the form of a matrix.